waseemingly/tp/docs/DeveloperGuide.md

       * Pros: No extra logic needed to be implemented.
       * Cons: Information integrity is compromised as the project will still be assigned to the developer and client even after it is deleted, and this will affect other features such as find, and potentially future features.
   3. **Alternative 3 (current choice):** The delete project method in the model will iterate through developers and clients to make necessary changes to their project sets.
       * Pros: Information integrity is maintained.
-      * Abstractions in place are not broken
+Abstractions in place are not broken.
+Complies with implemented Validation checks.
       * Cons: Implementation is hidden in the model component, and might not be intuitive in a glance in the logic component.

 ### Import feature